cfe84/nttjs/README.md

 It provides a minimalistic layer other a file-system based store, which, in the age and times we live in, are dirt-cheap.

+Use ntt if your model is not strongly relational, or relational only downwards.
+You can also couple it with a search engine such as Azure Search to ease up finding things together.

 ntt currently supports filesystem and Azure Blob Storage, planning on adding S3 one day (pull requests welcome).